GreyHak/sui/README.txt

                     Application Programming Interface (API)
                               Written by GreyHak

-This document was written for SUI v1.45.9, released 18 August 2025.
+This document was written for SUI v1.45.10, released 12 November 2025.

 Copyright © 2023-2025, GreyHak (github.com/GreyHak), All rights reserved.